This is a stub. Contributions, additions and corrections are greatly appreciated.

 --allow-unsolved-metasnot all implicit arguments need to be resolved to create an interface file.)

-stored alongside the
+stored in the directory

 .agda file is renamed, the old